tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 brake pads.
 This caused me to be an hour late getting too the end of Segment 14 where John was going to meet me.

-But it turned out that Roo and Cecile were the ones to meet me.
+But it turned out that my sister and mother-in-law were the ones to meet me.
 They hiked a couple hundred yards up the trail to greet me.
 We then drove down to Salida to go to Absolute Bicycles to get new brake pads and have someone look at my derailleur.
 Some guy who maybe actually did not work there took a look.
 He had a tattoo for the 2015 Tour Divide.
 He said that it just needed some lube and slight adjustment.
 In hindsight I should have had him try to backpedaling which seemed to cause problems.
 He did not charge me for labor, just for the pads.

 In the shop I met two guys that were biking the divide southbound.
 I do not remember how much time they had allocated.
 They were on an